JDittes/Election-Analysis/README.md

 Practice with Python

 ## Overview of Election Audit:
-I was hired to help Tom, an official with the Colorado Board of Elections, to help with an audit of a recent congressional election.
+I was hired to help Tom, an official with the Colorado Board of Elections (CBE), with an audit of a recent congressional election.
 I had to write code using Python that would tabulate the votes for each candidate, calculate the percentage of the votes that each had one and to declare a winner.
+It also listed the three counties in the district, counted their votes, and calculated the percentage of the total vote that came from each county.

 Along with the calculations, I created a script that would automatically transfer the data to a readable text document, which would update results of the count and publish them.

 Previously, election data had been collected and analyzed using Excel.
-With Python we will be able to create code that will process huge amounts of data effeciently and reliably.
+With Python we will be able to create code that will process huge amounts of data effeciently and reliably--one which we will be able to adapt for future CBE tallies, both large and small.

 ## Election-Audit Results:

 - How many votes were cast in this congressional election?
   - I counted the votes in the election by setting up a variable called _total votes_.
-Using a _for-loop_, I added votes for each candidate, and for each county to track the sources of each votes (should an audit be called for, the number of votes in each county would be compared to the number of registered voters
+Using a _for-loop_, I added votes for each candidate, and for each county to track the sources of each votes (should an audit be called for, the number of votes in each county would be compared to the number of registered voters).
   - Here is my for-loop: `for row in reader: total_votes = total_votes + 1
         candidate_name = row[2]